Sexual ethics because sex is powerful

 Sex has a context – marriage and babies.

 What about sex outside of marriage, is it the same thing?

 Sex is fundamentally about giving our whole self to someone else.
 So having sex with someone without the intention of giving ourselves in every other way is actually a form of taking, it’s theft.
 Sex may seem to be the same both inside and outside marriage, but the narrative of each is completely different.
 Sex within marriage says “I’m committed to your wellbeing long-term” while enjoying pleasure, whereas sex outside of marriage says “I’m not fully committed to your wellbeing long-term, at least not yet, but I still want the pleasure I can get with you.”
-Ultimately sex without marriage seeks pleasure more than the other person’s good.
+Ultimately sex without marriage lacks that depth of meaning.

 I used to see the Christian practice of not having sex before marriage as a weird, outdated, sexually repressive, impossible-to-follow rule.
 A rule meant to spoil my fun and restrict my pleasure.
 Then I came to realise this is not the case at all.
 Marriage is how we promise to give ourselves to someone else fully and exclusively, vowing whole-life commitment to the other.
 Sex is meant to be both an expression and a means of that.
 Sex is God’s appointed way for two people to reciprocally say to one another, “I belong completely, permanently, and exclusively to you.”
 We ought not to use sex to say anything else.